johnsto/notroller/README.md

 notroller
 =========

-**`notroller` registers itself as a uinput gamepad that can be controlled via an unsecured webpage.**
+**`notroller` exposes a virtual uinput gamepad, allowing you to control games running on your machine using your smartphone's web browser.**

 This exists for demo/proof-of-concept purposes only and is filled with bugs, missing functionality, and broken dreams.
 Truth be told, this is really not